 Photo and instructions for DIY spa kit from POPSUGAR

-Psychology majors know that chronic stress can have harmful effects on the brain.
+Psychology majors know that chronic stress can have harmful effects on the brain and body.
 Help ease the tension with a peppermint DIY pamper kit — just the thing to rejuvenate a stressed-out college student.
 Accompany with an evening of sharing stories (as friendship is another stress reducer!).

 Sociology: Conversation Games

 Conversation question ideas from StoryCorps